regenwatchdog/regenwatchdog.github.io/cpoguide.md

 At least two housing associations in London offer this home swap model - Poplar HARCA in Tower Hamlets (see more info [here](https://www.estatewatch.london/images/teviotoffer.pdf)) and Clarion housing association (see more info [here](circle housing association)).

 Most other landlords will offer what is usually called a 'shared equity' or 'equity loan' scheme for leaseholders.
-But these schemes can differ from one another significantly and there are a number of problems with them.
+But these schemes can differ from one another significantly and there are a number of problems associated with them.

-Some of them require leaseholders to sink their personal savings into the scheme or take out a mortgage.
-Some have high minimum thresholds requiring the leaseholder to be able to afford at least 50% or sometimes as much as 80% equity.
-This has the effect of requiring leaseholders to use personal savings or take out a mortgage.
+Some require leaseholders to sink their personal savings into the scheme or take out a mortgage.
+Some have high minimum thresholds which have the same effect i.e. requiring the leaseholder to be able to afford at least 50% or sometimes as much as 80% minimum equity.

 Some schemes don't allow the equity share to be passed on to descendants and some require the leaseholder to pay the landlord's share of any major works charges.
 A further complication is that the leaseholder is obliged to accept the landlord's valuation of their current home and that of the replacement home.

-So it is important to read the small print and ensure that any shared equity scheme includes the following guarantees as a minimum:
+So it's important to read the small print and ensure that any shared equity scheme includes the following guarantees as a minimum:

 1. The required minimum equity share is not higher than 25%.
 2. The leaseholder is not means tested or obliged to sink savings or re-mortgage.